Faculties and Subjects

 The MFL Faculty is a vibrant mix of linguists specialising in French and Spanish.
 We offer highly interactive lessons with an abundance of resources which embrace innovative, research led teaching practices.
 Our ethos is to promote real life communication through a wide range of activities focusing on all four skills; reading, listening, speaking and writing.

 - The classroom environment: we are found at the top of Chynoweth building with envious views of our campus

 - Intervention: We use our highly coveted Foreign Language Assistants to further support our KS4 students to achieve their very best at GCSE level.
 Moreover, throughout the year we offer weekly after school support sessions to support individual student requirements.

 - The use of modern technology: each room is fully equipped for active MFL teaching.
 We have interactive white boards and visualisers.

 We are currently a team of 5 specialist teachers who can offer French and Spanish GCSE.
-We also have a French Language Assistant yearly and further support from our local community to offer Spanish intervention.
+We also have a French Language Assistant yearly.

 In Years 7 and 8 our schemes are based on the AQA KS3 outline and focus on fluid communication and a broad cultural awareness.
-From year 9 we currently follow the AQA GCSE in French and Spanish; pupils are able to choose to continue with French or to take an ab initio course in Spanish.
+From Year 10 we currently follow the AQA GCSE in French and Spanish; pupils are able to choose to continue with French.
+In Year 9 students can continue with French and will go into some topic areas in greater detail, or students can choose to take an ab initio course in Spanish.
 With the help of local linguists, we also support native speakers in Italian, Polish and German to complete extra Language GCSEs.

 The MFL department occupies the top of Treloweth building with three dedicated MFL rooms, a department work room, a MFL support room and bookable access to an ICT room.
 Each MFL classroom is equipped with interactive white board, document visualiser and a range of authentic resources to extend students love of language learning.